 Circulation is essential in all swimming pool systems.
-The pool pump is an integral part of the circulation and filtration equipment and if the pump isn’t working you lose both circulation and filtration.
+The pool pump is an integral part of the circulation and filtration equipment and if your swimming pool pump breaks down you will lose both circulation and filtration.
 Lack of circulation and filtration in summer can rapidly see a pool turn from sparkling, crystal clear blue water to cloudy and dull and eventually green if repairs aren’t made promptly.

 So, what should you do if you notice something wrong with your pool?
 It all depends on what it is that you have noticed.